 - The students were mostly from South-East Asia and the Middle East.

 Rule 4: Capitals are used for nationality, ethnic groups and religions.
-You must capitalise Aboriginal and Indigenous these words when referring to Aboriginal and Torres Strait Islander peoples; however, not when they mean ‘native to’
+You must capitalise Aboriginal when referring to Aboriginal people.

 - Many children worked in the coal mines during the Industrial Revolution.